pyhoon/MinimaListUtils-B4X/README.md

 - SortByKey2 (key As String, ascending As Boolean, default As Object)

 **What's New**
+- Version 1.07
+  - Added Limit
+  - Replace dependency of KeyValueStore to RandomAccessFile
 - Version 1.06
   - Added Clone
   - Update Reverse return the resulted object